deepset-ai/haystack/rfcs/README.md

 process smoother.

-Although there is no single way to prepare for submitting an RFC, it is generally a good idea to pursue feedback from other project developers beforehand, to ascertain that the RFC may be desirable; having a consistent impact on the project requires concerted effort toward consensus-building.
+Although there is no single way to prepare for submitting an RFC, it is generally a good idea to collect feedback from other project developers first, to make sure that the RFC is desirable; having a consistent impact on the project requires concerted effort toward consensus-building.

-Preparations for writing and submitting an RFC include talking the idea over on our official [Discord server](https://haystack.deepset.ai/community/join), discussing the topic on a Github issue or discussion in the [Haystack repository](https://github.com/deepset-ai/haystack).
+When you're preparing for writing and submitting an RFC, talk the idea over on our official [Discord server](https://haystack.deepset.ai/community/join) and in a Github issue or discussion in the [Haystack repository](https://github.com/deepset-ai/haystack).

-## What the process is
+## The process

-In short, to get a major feature added to Haystack, one usually first gets the RFC merged into the RFC repo as a markdown file.
-At that point the RFC is 'active' and may be implemented with the goal of eventual inclusion into the Haystack codebase.
+In short, to get a major feature added to Haystack, you usually first merge the RFC into the RFC repo as a Markdown file.
+At that point, the RFC is 'active' and may be implemented with the goal of eventually including it into the Haystack codebase.

-- Copy `0000-template.md` to `text/0000-my-feature.md`, where 'my-feature' is descriptive.
+1. Copy `0000-template.md` to `text/0000-my-feature.md`, where 'my-feature' is a descriptive name of the feature you're proposing.
 Don't assign an RFC number yet.
-- Fill in the RFC.
-Put care into the details: RFCs that do not present convincing motivation, demonstrate understanding of the impact of the design, or are disingenuous about the drawbacks or alternatives tend to be poorly-received.
+2. Fill in the RFC.
+Pay attention to details.
+RFCs that present convincing motivation, demonstrate an understanding of the feature impact, and honestly present the drawbacks and alternatives tend to be received well.
-- Submit a pull request.
-As a pull request the RFC will receive design feedback from the larger community, and the author should be prepared to revise it in response.
+3. Submit a pull request.
+This ensures the RFC receives design feedback from a larger community.
+As the author, you should be prepared to revise it in response.
-- Rename the file using the PR number, e.g. from `text/0000-my-feature.md` to `text/4242-my-feature.md`.
+4. Rename the file using the PR number, for example from `text/0000-my-feature.md` to `text/4242-my-feature.md`.
-- Build consensus and integrate feedback.
+5. Reach an agreement with the reviewers and integrate the feedback you got.
 RFCs that have broad support are much more likely to make progress than those that don't receive any comments.
-- Eventually, the core developers will decide whether the RFC is a candidate for inclusion in Haystack.
+6. Now it's time for the core developers to take over and decide whether the RFC is a candidate for inclusion in Haystack.
 Note that a team review may take a long time, and we suggest that you ask members of the community to review it first.
-- RFCs that are candidates for inclusion in Haystack will enter a "final comment period" lasting 3 calendar days.
-The beginning of this period will be signaled with a comment and label on the RFCs pull request.
+7. RFCs that are candidates for inclusion in Haystack enter a "final comment period" lasting 3 calendar days.
+To let you know that your RFC is entering the final comment period, we add a comment and a label to your PR.
-- An RFC can be modified based upon feedback from the core developers and community.
-Significant modifications may trigger a new final comment period.
+8. An RFC can be modified based on feedback from the core developers and community.
+Big changes may trigger a new final comment period.
-- An RFC may be rejected by the core developers after public discussion has settled and comments have been made summarizing the rationale for rejection.
-A core developer should then close the RFCs associated pull request.
+9. Core developers may reject an RFC once the public discussion and adding comments are over, adding the reason for rejection.
+A core developer then closes the PR related to the RFCs.
-- An RFC may be accepted at the close of its final comment period.
-A core developer will merge the RFCs associated pull request, at which point the RFC will become 'active'.
+10. Core developers may accept an RFC at the close of its final comment period.
+A core developer then merges the PR related to the RFCs.
+At this point, the RFC becomes 'active'.

 ## The RFC lifecycle

-Once an RFC becomes active, then authors may implement it and submit the feature as one or more pull requests to the Haystack repo.
-Becoming 'active' is not a rubber stamp, and in particular still does not mean the feature will ultimately be merged; it does mean that the core team has agreed to it in principle and are amenable to merging it if the implementation reflects the contents of the RFC.
+Once an RFC becomes active, the authors are free to implement it and submit the feature as one or more pull requests to the Haystack repo.
+Becoming 'active' is not a rubber stamp, and in particular still doesn't mean the feature will ultimately be merged; it does mean that the core team has agreed to it in principle and is open to merging it if the implementation reflects the contents of the RFC.

-Furthermore, the fact that a given RFC has been accepted and is 'active' implies nothing about what priority is assigned to its implementation, nor whether anybody is currently working on it.
+The fact that a given RFC has been accepted and is 'active' doesn't imply it has a priority assigned or somebody's currently working on it.

-Modifications to active RFCs can be done in followup PRs.
-We strive to write each RFC in a manner that it will reflect the final design of the feature; but the nature of the process means that we cannot expect every merged RFC to actually reflect what the end result will be at the time of the next release;
+To change an active RFC, open follow-up PRs.
+Our goal is to write each RFC so that it reflects the final design of the feature, but the nature of the process means that we cannot expect every merged RFC to actually reflect what the end result will be at the time of the next release.
-therefore we try to keep each RFC document somewhat in sync with the feature as planned, tracking such changes via followup pull requests to the document.
+That's why we try to keep each RFC document somewhat in sync with the feature as planned, tracking such changes through follow-up pull requests to the document.

-The author of an RFC is not obligated to implement it.
+As the author of an RFC, you're not obligated to implement it.
 Of course, the RFC author (like any other developer) is welcome to post an implementation for review after the RFC has been accepted.

 ## Inspiration

 React's RFC process owes its inspiration to the [React](https://github.com/reactjs/rfcs) and [Rust](https://github.com/rust-lang/rfcs) RFC processes.
-We're open to change it if needed.
+We're open to changing it if needed.